top of page

 Chillax Pura Flor: Cast of Characters: (in order of appearance)

 • Rose Hips: These little fruits from the wild rose bush are a powerhouse of Vitamin C. While they’re boosting your immune system, they’re also working to reduce inflammation and provide a subtle floral flavor.
-Rose hips are thought to help with skin health too, and who doesn’t want a little glow when the sun’s out?

 • Lavender: The ultimate stress buster.
 This aromatic herb is known for its ability to calm the nervous system and promote relaxation.
 On a sweltering day, when you’re at risk of turning into a puddle of irritation, lavender is like a gentle breeze for your psyche.
 Like rose petals, a tiny bit goes a long way since lavender can be easily overpowering.